hardeesh/Multinational-Sales-Data-Centralization-Project/README.md

 ### 1. Data Collection
 I utilized Python to collect sales data from various sources:

-- **AWS RDS Database**: I extracted two pieces of data using SQL queries.
+AWS RDS Database: Initially, I extracted data from an AWS RDS database.
+This process involved executing SQL queries to retrieve two distinct datasets.

-- **AWS S3 Bucket**: Retrieved data stored in PDF files using the tabula-py package.
+AWS S3 Bucket (PDF Files): Subsequently, I accessed sales data stored in PDF files within an AWS S3 bucket.
+Utilizing the tabula-py package, I extracted the relevant information from these documents.

-- **External APIs**: I developed custom classes to extract data via API calls, allowing for easy input of API keys and values.
+External APIs: To acquire additional data, I developed custom classes to interact with external APIs.
+These classes facilitated the retrieval of data via API calls.
+Access to these APIs required the inclusion of API keys and corresponding values for authentication.

+AWS S3 Bucket (CSV Files): Another source of data was CSV files stored in an AWS S3 bucket.
+I accessed and processed these files as part of the data collection process.

+AWS RDS Database (Additional Data): Additionally, I retrieved supplementary data stored in a database on AWS RDS.
+This enriched the dataset and provided further insights into sales metrics.

+JSON File: Finally, I obtained data from a JSON file, serving as another valuable source for analysis and exploration.

 ### 2. Database Schema Design
 Once I collected the data, I collated it into a star-based schema database using PostgreSQL.
 This involved: